decipher2k/Hermetics-Decoder/README.md

 Example for the results in the repository was Die geheimen Lehren aller Zeitalter by Manly P. Hall<br>
 <br>
 DANGER: Don't use the content of this repository if you don't know what you are doing.<br>
         The results are mostly unsorted!
+They have been created with several different versions of the prompt.

 Toned-down version.
 If you are bored and don't know hat to do, you could for instance try to change the prompt so it uses 7 iterations in an inner loop and 3 iterations in an outer loop.